-Important: THOROUGHLY INSPECT WHEEL WELLS TO MAKE SURE YOUR VEHICLE HAS SUFFICIENT CLEARANCES for TRAC-GRABBERS and STRAPS to make a full and unobstructed rotation.
+Important: THOROUGHLY INSPECT WHEEL WELLS TO MAKE SURE YOUR VEHICLE HAS SUFFICIENT CLEARANCES for TRAC-GRABBER STRAPS to make a full and unobstructed rotation.
 Check all body parts as well as brakes and suspension components.
-When mounting TRAC-GRABBERS on front wheels, keep wheels as straight as possible.
+When mounting TRAC-GRABBER on front wheels, keep wheels as straight as possible.

-+ Do Trac-Grabbers fit on vehicles with steel wheels and hub caps?
++ Does Trac-Grabber fit on vehicles with steel wheels and hub caps?

 As long as there are holes in the wheel for the strap to go through they will fit on steel wheels.
 The hubcaps should be removed prior to use.